 Often when finding a cofounder in the wild, the opportunity cost of breaking up seems huge because you have no other person lined up.
 Breaking up at EF means you still have access to a pool of other active, exceptional people that you can lean into testing and having hard conversations with the very next day.

 It still seems weird to start a company with someone you met at EF, just like it used to seem weird to date someone you met online.

-But now online dating exists, I can’t believe people try to find a partner, drunk, in clubs and bars.
-And now EF exists, I can’t believe people try to find a cofounder, aimlessly, in universities and meetup groups.
+But now online dating exists, it’s impossible to believe people relied on trying to find a partner in a club or a bar.
+And now EF exists, it’s already hard to believe people try to find a cofounder, aimlessly, in online forums and meetup groups.

 Starting a startup with a stranger used to mean you didn’t have many options.
 But, in the long run, starting a startup with your friend will be the last resort.